Co-modularity and Detection of Co-communities: Identification and Comparison of Co-communities

 We propose then, that once the $X$-node groupings and $Y$-node groupings have been determined by spectral clustering as described above, a natural way to order these groups with respect to one another, is via row and column co-modularities, which we define as follows. \begin{Definition} With $d^{++}$ given by Definition \ref{coModDef}, and with $\mathbf{B}$ given by Definition \ref{localCoModDef}, with with the set of $X$-node groupings and the set of $Y$-node groupings estimated according to Algorithm \ref{specClustAlg} as $\hat{G}^{(X)}$ and $\hat{G}^{(Y)}$ respectively, the row and column modularities $Q_{row}\left(\hat{g}^{(X)}\right)$ and $Q_{column}\left(\hat{g}^{(Y)}\right)$ are defined, for $\hat{g}^{(X)}\in\hat{G}^{(X)}$ and $\hat{g}^{(Y)}\in\hat{G}^{(Y)}$, as:

 and

 \end{Definition} Considering the absolute values of the local co-modularities in these sums serves to prioritise the most extreme choices of divisions of nodes into co-communities, according to their local co-modularities.
 On the other hand if absolute values were not considered here, the row and column modularities would always be zero, because the rows and columns of $\mathbf{B}$ must always sum to zero.
+We note that we could have chosen to use squared instead of absolute values, however we choose to use absolute values so as not to give extra weight to a few extreme values.
 The row and column co-modularities are the sums, respectively, of the absolute values of the local co-modularities along the rows and columns respectively, of the ordered adjacency matrix.
 Hence, they represent a measure of how extreme the co-community divisions are, in each row and column, according to the groupings defined by $\hat{G}^{(X)}$ and $\hat{G}^{(Y)}$.
 By ordering the $X$-node and $Y$-node groupings by decreasing $Q_{row}\left(\hat{g}^{(X)}\right)$ and $Q_{column}\left(\hat{g}^{(Y)}\right)$ respectively, co-communities with the largest local co-modularities will tend to congregate towards the top-left of the ordered adjacency matrix.
 This is a natural arrangement for visualisation as a heatmap, because it tends to place the strongest co-communities together in this corner, and so the attention is intuitively drawn to this region.

 We note that there may be other equally effective ways of arranging the adjacency matrix for visualisation as a heatmap.
 However, this method is effective, and it is a parsimonious solution in the context of co-modularity, because row and column modularities are very simply and intuitively related to local co-modularity.
 In the case that there is no co-community structure present, such as under the null model of equation \ref{DCSCBMnull}, then $Q_{row}$ and $Q_{column}$ as defined in Definition \ref{rcCoModDef} would also tend to be close to zero, and the ordering would cease to be meaningful.
 However, if there are even a few significant co-communities present, their corresponding $X$ and $Y$-node groupings $\hat{g}^{(X)}$ and $\hat{g}^{(Y)}$ would stand out, as assessed by $Q_{row}$ and $Q_{column}$.
 Therefore these $\hat{g}^{(X)}$ and $\hat{g}^{(Y)}$ would be placed at the top of the respective orderings, with the co-community pairings tending towards in the top-left corner.
 The other rows and columns, which do not contain significant co-communities, would have corresponding $Q_{row}$ and $Q_{column}$ close to zero.
 Hence, these rows and columns would be naturally ordered according to their irrelevance.
 They would accordingly be placed further away from the top-left of the heatmap, giving the intuition that they are unimportant.